 DISCUSSION:

 Neonatal outcomes were most likely to be assessable and able to be assigned a level of diagnostic certainty.
 Positive predictive values for preterm birth, low birth weight, small for gestational age and respiratory distress were all above 75%.
 Maternal outcomes for pre-eclampsia and fetal growth restriction also showed a high assessability with PPV over 80%.
 However neonatal outcomes for microcephaly were often non-assessable, with a very low PPV.
-Maternal outcomes for preterm labour, non-reassuring fetal status and dysfunctional labour were also often non-assessable with poor PPV.
-The range of PPV was large for all definitions across sites and could not be extrapolated from one site to another, indicating the utility of some GAIA case definitions in this setting and the limitations of others, depending on the data recorded in medical or research records.
+Maternal outcomes for preterm labor, non-reassuring fetal status and dysfunctional labor were also often non-assessable with poor PPV.
+The range of PPV was large for all definitions across sites and could not be extrapolated from one site to another, indicating the utility of some GAIA case definitions in this setting and the limitations of others, depending on the data recorded in clinical or research records.
+Missing data was one of the most important reasons a case could not be assigned a GAIA level of diagnostic certainty.
+A key observation derived from this study is that the quality of documentation in clinical and research records directly impacts the applicability of the GAIA case definitions, even in high resource settings.

-Correct identification of gestational age is fundamental for maternal immunisation programmes.
-Timing of immunisation during pregnancy is an important factor in vaccine immunogenicity and a consideration in vaccine safety.
+Correct identification of gestational age is fundamental for maternal immunization programmes.
+Timing of immunization during pregnancy is an important factor in vaccine immunogenicity and a consideration in vaccine safety.
 Many other outcomes also rely on accurate gestational age identification.
 As such, accurate identification of this enabling factor is essential for maternal vaccine studies.
 Gestational age had excellent assessability from maternal records and was good from neonatal records.
 This was best where maternal and neonatal records were linked, however assessability was poor where data were missing or incomplete and maternal and neonatal records were not linked.
 This highlights the importance of linking maternal and neonatal records within health facilities, and during clinical trials documenting key maternal information in neonatal records.
 Gestational age assessment should also include flexibility of options, for example, certain or uncertain last menstrual period with third trimester ultrasound.

 Neonatal outcomes were most likely to be assessed and classified to a level of diagnostic certainty.
 Low birth weight and small for gestational age were not classified as frequently; this was due to weight not being recorded or information on the calibration of weighing machines not being specified or available.
 Some flexibility on requirements for machine calibration could be considered in the GAIA case definitions.
 Microcephaly was also less likely to be classified, with a very low PPV.
 The difficulties in classifying microcephaly were due to missing data, as it was often made as a post neonatal period diagnosis and making it impossible to look back to neonatal case records.
 The difficulties in assigning a level of diagnostic certainty were due to poor documentation of head circumference centile.

 Maternal outcomes varied in their assessability.
-Pre-eclampsia and fetal growth restriction had good assessability, however non-reassuring fetal status and dysfunctional labour had low assessability due to discrepancies in the data collection forms and what is documented in the medical or research records, making it difficult to classify outcome by level of diagnostic certainty.
-Preterm labour had low assessability due to missing records.
-The data collection forms for non-reassuring fetal status and dysfunction labour should be reviewed and revised.
+Pre-eclampsia and fetal growth restriction had good assessability, however non-reassuring fetal status and dysfunctional labor had low assessability due to discrepancies in the data collection forms and what is documented in the medical or research records, making it difficult to classify outcome by level of diagnostic certainty.
+Preterm labor had low assessability due to missing records.
+The data collection forms for non-reassuring fetal status and dysfunction labor should be reviewed and revised.
 Additionally, it could be relevant to assess whether abstractors who provide obstetric care were more frequently able to complete these forms for the obstetric definitions than abstractors who do not provide obstetrics care.
-Missing or incomplete data presents a large problem.
+Again, missing or incomplete data presents a large problem.